jooby-project/jooby/md/config.md

 So here the ```application.prod.conf``` will takes precedence over the ```application.conf``` conf file.

-This is the recommended option from Jooby, because your app doesn't have a external dependency.
+This is the recommended option from Jooby, because your app doesn't have an external dependency.
 If you need to deploy the app in a new server all you need is your **fat jar**

 ### [application].[conf]